 We use our network to access containers and trailers owned by leasing companies, railroads and steamship lines.
 We are able to track trailers and containers entering a service area and reuse that equipment to fulfill the customers' outbound shipping requirements.
 This effectively allows us to "capture" containers and trailers and keep them within our network.
-As of December 31, 2013, Hub had exclusive access to approximately 7,011 rail-owned containers for our dedicated use on the Union Pacific ("UP") and the Norfolk Southern ("NS") rails.
-In addition to these rail-owned containers, as of December 31, 2013, we owned or leased a total of 18,758 53' private containers.
+As of December 31, 2014, we owned a total of 22,449 53' private containers.
+In addition to the containers we own, we had exclusive access to approximately 5,892 rail-owned containers for our dedicated use on the Union Pacific ("UP") and the Norfolk Southern ("NS") rails as of December 31, 2014.

-As of December 31, 2013, approximately 70% of Hub's drayage needs were met by our subsidiary, Comtrak Logistics, Inc. ("Comtrak"), which assists us in providing reliable, cost effective intermodal services to our customers.
-Comtrak has terminals in Atlanta, Birmingham, Charlotte, Chattanooga, Chicago, Cleveland, Columbus (OH), Dallas, Hammond (IN), Harrisburg, Huntsville, Indianapolis, Jacksonville, Kalamazoo, Kansas City, Milwaukee, Memphis, Nashville, Newark, Los Angeles, Perry (FL), Philadelphia, Portland (OR), Savannah, Seattle, St. Louis, Stockton, and Titusville (FL).
-As of December 31, 2013, Comtrak leased or owned 327 tractors, leased or owned 448 trailers, employed 522 drivers and contracted with 2,269 owner-operators.
+Our subsidiary, Hub Group Trucking, Inc. has grown substantially and during 2014, accounted for approximately 70% of Hub's drayage needs by assisting us in providing reliable, cost effective intermodal services to our customers.
+Hub Group Trucking has terminals in Atlanta, Birmingham, Charlotte, Chattanooga, Chicago, Cleveland, Columbus (OH), Dallas, Hammond (IN), Harrisburg, Huntsville, Indianapolis, Jacksonville, Kalamazoo, Kansas City, Milwaukee, Memphis, Nashville, Newark, Los Angeles, Philadelphia, Portland (OR), Salt Lake City, Savannah, Seattle, St. Louis, Stockton, and Titusville (FL) metro areas.
+As of December 31, 2014, Hub Group Trucking leased or owned 1,218 tractors, leased or owned 448 trailers, employed 1,063 drivers and contracted with 1,759 owner-operators.